Writing MetaMask Tests with Synpress

 Usage

 You can write your tests under the specs folder.
-An example test file is as follows:
+Here is an example test file:

 describe("Wallet", () => {